top of page

 Utah’s Most Endangered Places: A Yearly Report

-Each year during Preservation Month (May), Preservation Utah releases its Most Endangered Places List—a statewide snapshot of historic sites, buildings, and cultural resources that face serious and often imminent threats.
+Every year, Preservation Utah shares its Most Endangered Places List.
+This list provides a statewide overview of historic sites, buildings, and cultural resources facing serious and often urgent threats.

-The list is not a ranking.
-Instead, it is a call to action.
-It highlights places of architectural, historical, and cultural significance that are at risk due to demolition, neglect, redevelopment pressure, environmental threats, or a combination of factors.
-By elevating these sites, Preservation Utah aims to spark public awareness, encourage community-led advocacy, and support conversations about viable preservation solutions.
+The list does not rank sites.
+Instead, it calls people to act.
+It identifies places with architectural, historical, or cultural value that are at risk of demolition, neglect, redevelopment, environmental threats, or other issues.
+By highlighting these sites, Preservation Utah hopes to raise public awareness, inspire community advocacy, and start conversations about how to preserve them.

-While it is not possible to save every historic place, Preservation Utah’s mission is to save as many as possible—and to empower communities with the tools, visibility, and support needed to advocate for their local history.
-The Most Endangered Places List is one of our most visible advocacy tools, helping residents, decision-makers, and partners understand what is at stake and why preservation matters.
+It may not be possible to save every historic place, but Preservation Utah’s mission is to save as many as we can.
+We also want to give communities the tools, visibility, and support they need to protect their local history.
+The Most Endangered Places List is one of our main advocacy tools.
+It helps residents, leaders, and partners see what could be lost and why preservation is important.

 Sites included on the list are evaluated based on several considerations, including: